 Translations and Other Work

 I have translated several essays, lectures, and prize speeches by Seyla Benhabib into German.
-In 2012, I translated her Leopold Lucas Prize Lecture, which appeared as Gleichheit und Differenz (Mohr Siebeck, 2013).
+In 2012, I translated her Leopold Lucas Prize Lecture, which was published as Gleichheit und Differenz (Mohr Siebeck, 2013).
 An abbreviated version also appeared in Blätter für deutsche und internationale Politik.

 In 2014, I translated her Meister Eckhart Prize Lecture, which was published in Kosmopolitismus ohne Illusionen: Menschenrechte in unruhigen Zeiten (Suhrkamp, 2016).

 I assisted in a minor capacity in editing a collection of essays by the late Robert Wokler: Rousseau, the Age of Enlightenment, and their Legacies (Princeton University Press, 2012).
 The volume was edited by Bryan Garsten and includes an introduction by Christopher Brooke.
 (The amazing first chapter on "perfectible apes" is available here.)